CarloLepelaars/skq/README.md

 pip install skq
 ```

 The default `skq` installation contains conversion to `qiskit`.
-PennyLane and PyQuil support can be installed as optional dependencies.
+PennyLane support can be installed as an optional dependency.

 ### All backends
 ```bash